2023 Solar Incentives Guide for Matawan, NJ - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering is an incentive you can get after your solar system is up and running.
-If you have a net metering agreement in place with your Matawan utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some locations, this credit is dollar-for-dollar, while in other places you may be refunded a percentage of the value.
+- Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Matawan utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some places, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.

 Federal Solar Incentives

-To better understand exactly how much the ITC could save you, get in touch with your local Matawan solar panel installer.
+To better understand how the ITC could apply to you, get in touch with your local Matawan solar panel installer and request more information.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Matawan solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Matawan solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
-Like with federal incentives, these can include rebates, tax credits and more.
-These incentives may be given out by the New Jersey government, or by your county or municipality.
-Certain incentives are ongoing, while others are available for a limited time.
+Some solar incentives are often also provided by state and local governments.
+Like with federal incentives, these can include tax credits, rebates and more.
+These incentives may be offered by your county or municipality, or by the New Jersey government.
+Some are ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Matawan